 A company at an early development stage needs publicity to become recognizable in its business niche.
-However, hiring a PR agency while on a bootstrapped budget may be a challenge.
+However, hiring a PR agency while on a bootstrapped budget may be a challenge for a SaaS startup.
 If you can relate to that, learn how you can scale your PR efforts in a more startup-friendly way.

 Step #1 Find a topic to write about